 How many acupuncture sessions will I need?

 The length of the course of treatment depends on what your condition is and the severity of it.
 Often younger patients, or those with less severe injuries, require 2 or 3 sessions.
-Patients with chronic injuries will take longer to heal, with our acupuncture practitioner designing a course of treatment to achieve the best possible results.
+Patients with chronic injuries will take longer to heal, with our practitioner designing a course of treatment to achieve the best possible results.

 How far apart should acupuncture treatments be?